moriazat/Twipe/README.md

 # Twipe
 It is a desktop application for creating visually-competing ASCII-Art equivalent of a given image.
+Visit the project homepage for more info: [moriazat.github.io/Twipe](https://moriazat.github.io/Twipe/)